Moses Anafie

 Moses Anafie (born 23 August 1988) is a Ghanaian cricketer.
 He was named in Ghana's squad for the 2017 ICC World Cricket League Division Five tournament in South Africa.
 He played in Ghana's second fixture, against Vanuatu, on 4 September 2017.

 In August 2021, he was named in Ghana's squad for their Twenty20 International (T20I) series against Rwanda.
-He made his T20I debut for Ghana on 18 August 2021, against Rwanda.
+He made his T20I debut on 18 August 2021, against Rwanda.